Apprenticeship training at Polytechnics Canada’s members

 Canada urgently needs to value the talents of our home-grown trades professionals.
 Yet, only 19% of skilled trades employers sponsor apprentices.
 For decades now, Canadian apprenticeship completion rates have been well below 50 per cent.
 In short, not enough apprentices are obtaining the certification required for existing and upcoming infrastructure projects.
 Furthermore, the demographic profile of the current supply of qualified tradespeople shows that a majority of these workers will retire within the next decade.
 Unless action is taken, there will not be enough certified journeypersons to oversee the ongoing training of future generations of skilled tradespeople.

-*Polytechnics Canada currently has a membership of 13 institutions.
-Kwantlen Polytechnic Institution and Fanshawe College are excluded from this data.
+*Polytechnics Canada is currenlty 13 members.
+Our two newest members, Kwantlen Polytechnic and Fanshawe College are not included in this data.